Robert Barclay Allardice: The thousand-hour walk

 During the 42 days of this exercise his time per mile increased from 14 m 54 s to 21 m 4 s and his weight dropped from 13 st 4 lb (84.5 kg)(186 lbs) to 11 st (70 kg)(154 lbs).
 If the report of the total wagers was accurate they were equivalent to some £5 million ($US 8 million) in modern terms.

 The first woman to emulate his feat successfully was Emma Sharp.

 Financial backer and trainer of boxers

 In addition to walking Captain Barclay was active in the financial backing and training of bare-knuckle fighters.
 The most celebrated fighters that he trained were Tom Molineaux and Tom Cribb, (Champion of England).

 Army career

 Captain Barclay's rank was in the 23rd Regiment of Foot, which he joined in 1805.
-In 1809 he served as aide-de-camp to the Marquess of Huntly on the ill-fated Walcheren Campaign, starting out just 5 days after the completion of the 1000-mile feat.
+In 1809 he served as aide-de-camp to Alexander Gordon, 4th Duke of Gordon on the ill-fated Walcheren Campaign, starting out just 5 days after the completion of the 1000-mile feat.